 Figs like to grow in a mostly warm climate, which makes them a top-notch choice for Georgia’s gardeners.
 Even though some varieties also thrive in the eastern humid parts of Georgia.
 (Because figs do not require chilling periods like peaches)

-However, fig variety choices for Georgia’s climate vary based on different climates in different parts of Georgia.
+However, fig variety choices for Georgia’s climate vary based on the different climates in different parts of Georgia.
 Plus, you care maintenance is also responsible!

 - For north Georgia, Chicago Hardy is considered a solid choice due to its cold tolerance (which may be in northern Georgia).